Princerana9608/Princerana9608/README.md

 ---

-**Note**: Replace `YOUR_BOT_TOKEN` and `YOUR_ADMIN_ID` with your actual bot token and admin user ID before running the bot.
+**Note**: Replace `7280281717:AAE_qLF4lUdOr7klgSxQyFoT6-Hkz_xrXWw` and `BR0K3N_79` with your actual bot token and admin user ID before running the bot.
 Ensure that you comply with all legal regulations and use this bot responsibly.

 ## Contributing